How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 Prepare your cocktail as normal, but at the end, use a pair of tongs to drop a small cube about the size of a sugar cube into the drink.
 The sublimation will start immediately when the dry ice touches the warmer liquid and white smoke should rise from the glass.

 So how long does dry ice last in water?
-It usually takes a sugar cube-size piece of dry ice 5 minutes to completely burn out.
+It usually takes a sugar cube-size piece of dry ice 5 minutes to sublimate completely.

 Keep in mind that dry ice is dangerous and warn the person you give the drink to exercise caution.
-Fortunately, it’s pretty easy to avoid accidentally drinking in the dry ice cube.
-Dry ice doesn’t float and has a tendency to sink to the bottom of a liquid, so unless your guest chugs the whole thing in one go, it’s unlikely that they would ever touch the dry ice cube before it sublimated.
+Fortunately, it's easy to avoid accidentally swallowing the dry ice cube.
+Dry ice doesn't float and has a tendency to sink to the bottom of a liquid, so unless your guest chugs the whole thing in one go, it's unlikely that they would ever touch the dry ice cube before it sublimates.

 ➜ RELATED: How To Pack A Cooler - Everything You Need To Know On Using Your Cooler For Camping